 Coverage Area Requirements

 How do you determine the right coverage area for a dehumidifier with a pump and hose?
 Start by evaluating the size of the space you want to dehumidify.
 Options range from models that service 4,000 to 7,000 square feet.
 For basements and garages, units covering up to 4,500 square feet usually suffice, typically removing around 90 pints of moisture daily.
 If you’re dealing with a larger area, consider a unit designed for up to 7,000 square feet, which can remove about 150 pints per day.
 Also, keep in mind the humidity levels in your environment; higher moisture areas may need a model with greater output.
-Always check the manufacturer’s specifications to guarantee ideal performance.
+Always check the manufacturer’s specifications to support ideal performance.

 Moisture Removal Capacity